Force over Distance: Chapter 21

 Chapter 21

 Young woke before his alarm.
-Even though Rush was on top of the covers and Young underneath them, they’d still managed to tangle themselves up pretty well.
-Rush’s head was resting against his shoulder, and, somehow, Young had managed to get an arm around the guy.
+Even though Rush was atop of the covers and Young beneath them, they’d still tangled themselves up pretty well.
+Rush’s head rested against his shoulder, and, somehow, Young’d managed to get an arm around the man.

 Great.

 Rush was still out.
-The guy’s poor brain was probably trying to make the most of its current opportunity.
-He was dreaming of crystal configurations.
-His thoughts ran clear and bright.
-The headache of the previous night was gone.
+The guy’s poor brain was making the most of its current opportunity: dreaming of crystal configurations while sleep architectures ran clear and bright.
+The headache and the glassy look of the man’s thoughts were gone.

-Young sighed, staring at the ceiling, listening to the faint echoes of crystal coming through Rush’s dreams like the ghost of an alien choir.
-Dimly, he recalled dropping the man out of nightmares multiple times over the course of the night, mostly running on instinct.
+Young sighed, stared at the ceiling, and listened to the faint echoes of crystal coming through Rush’s dreams like the ghost of an alien choir.
+Dimly, he recalled pressing the man down through a nightmare or two, acting on half-asleep instinct.

-He was pretty sure if he tried to extricate himself, he’d end up waking the scientist.
+If he tried extricating himself, he’d end up waking the scientist.

 And then, his day would start.